-Enjoy a family day out at Tullyboy Farm where you can experience the atmosphere of a real working farm in a beautiful setting with lots of animals to see, cuddle and hand feed, such as llamas, emus, rheas, pigs, puppies and more.
-The kids can enjoy a horse ride and have fun in the bouncing activity centre in the playground.
+Enjoy a family day out at Tullyboy Farm in Croghan, Boyle, where you can experience the atmosphere of a real working farm in a beautiful setting with lots of animals to see, cuddle and hand feed.
+Their animal collection includes llamas, emus, rheas, pigs, puppies and much more.
+The kids can have fun in the bouncing activity centre in the playground.
 Also included in the day are tractor trailer rides and pony rides by lead rein.
 Visit the Farm Café after your visit and enjoy a cup of tea or coffee with a home made scone.

 #9.
 Derryglad Folk Museum